-This policy applies to all University employees and affiliates, as well as contractors, consultants, and temporary employees; students who are enrolled in coursework, and those who have indicated an intent to do the same, as further defined in the Definitions section of this Policy, at the time the conduct occurs; University-recognized organizations and affiliated entities, and their members; participants in academic, extracurricular, research, occupational training, or other programs and activities sponsored by the University, including those of recognized student organizations, or occurring on University premises.
-Off-campus conduct that does not occur in connection with a University sponsored or affiliated program or activity is subject to this policy where it is determined that the conduct may: (1) reflect adversely on the Respondent's fitness to remain enrolled in an academic program or employed in his/her position; (2) pose an imminent or continuing threat of harm to the safety of UVM community members; or (3) create or contribute to a hostile environment on campus.
+This policy applies to all University employees, as well as contractors, consultants, and temporary employees; students who have gained admission, are enrolled in coursework, and those who have indicated an intent to do the same, as further defined in the Definitions section of this Policy, at the time the conduct occurs; University-recognized groups and organizations, and their members; Affiliated Organizations and their members; participants in academic, extracurricular, research, occupational training, or other programs and activities sponsored by the University, including those of recognized student organizations or occurring on University premises, and other campus visitors.
+Off-campus conduct that does not occur in connection with a University sponsored or affiliated program or activity is subject to this policy where it is determined that the conduct may: (1) reflect adversely on the Respondent's fitness to remain enrolled in an academic program or employed in their position; (2) pose an imminent or continuing threat of harm to the safety of UVM community members; or (3) create or contribute to a hostile environment on campus.

-In addition to the investigation, resolution, and sanctioning processes set out in this Policy, members of the University community may also be subject to review of the same conduct for (1) violation of professional standards related to an academic program; (2) conduct standards associated with Athletics; (3) conduct standards associated with recognized student organizations; (4) Housing and Meal Plan Contract Terms and Conditions; (5) eligibility to participate in other University sponsored programs.
+In addition to the resolution processes set out in this Policy, members of the University community may also be subject to review of the same conduct for (1) violation of professional standards related to an academic program; (2) conduct standards associated with Athletics; (3) conduct standards associated with recognized student organizations; (4) Housing and Meal Plan Contract Terms and Conditions; (5) eligibility to participate in other University sponsored programs; (6) conduct standards related to participation on funded grants and contracts.